psbanka/jsclass-winter-2017/warmups/basics.md

 ```
-string_splosion('Code') → 'CCoCodCode'
+stringSplosion('Code') → 'CCoCodCode'
-string_splosion('abc') → 'aababc'
+stringSplosion('abc') → 'aababc'
-string_splosion('ab') → 'aab'
+stringSplosion('ab') → 'aab'
 ```

 ## 7. last2

 Given a string, return the count of the number of times that a substring length 2 appears in the string and also as the last 2 chars of the string, so "hixxxhi" yields 1 (we won't count the end substring).

 ```